Tuesday, November 05, 2024

 Today is the 5th of November, the anniversary of the old rogue Guido Fawkes' (now rebranded as Guy Fawkes) attempt to blow up the King on England!

-Here is a potted history...
+Here is a potted (and completely honest) history... ok, with some embellishment..

 5th November, also known as Bonfire Night